kailash-manasarovar/statement/docs/timeline/2024/may.md

 ### John Michael (JT)

 - When we get back from Bali, a few days later there is a chat on Slack about John Michael.
-- Someone has nominated him for being the best tech employee ever and Bali is mentioned.
+- Someone has nominated him for being the best tech employee ever and especially in Bali for some reason.
-- I agree.
-- John Michael is indeed a lovely man.
+- I agree on Slack.
+John Michael is indeed a lovely man.
 - Are they all laughing at me triumphantly when I say so?

 ### Tips for investigators